Welcoming Oxxie and AgriSound to campus

 “Add on top of this the incredible facilities that we’re able to use – from the onsite apiary which supports our kit development, to meeting rooms and IT support – we couldn’t be happier with our new home.
 We’re now well on the way to developing our business on a global scale, with customers across 12 different countries, and growing.”

 Oxxie is currently developing its first product, a luminaire for use in hygienic, washdown environments, which founder Oliver Ellis hopes to manufacture onsite later this year thanks to the additional workshop space he will be taking at York Biotech Campus before his product goes to market.

-As a solo start-up, Oliver said: “Starting a business is full of unexpected challenges, but being based here on campus has definitely boosted my confidence, thanks to the support of the other tenants and the management team.
+As a solo start-up, Oliver said: “Starting a business is full of unexpected challenges, but being based here on campus has definitely boosted my confidence, thanks to the support of the other occupiers and the management team.
 I’ve had the opportunity to learn from other businesses, which makes me feel really excited about Oxxie’s future.
 What’s more, there is a lot of scope to expand here onsite and already the team has found solutions for me to help move my business onto its next phrase – manufacturing!”